FAQ about offering and buying questions I often see asked online.

 Because of this, it is useful to make a reasonable offer but not go right up to your max - it's likely they'll want you to go higher.
 Alternatively you could offer your best and just refuse to budge.

-The real estate agent will let you know if someone else offers, for sure.
+The real estate agent will definitely let you know if someone else offers.

 Ask if the offer has been sent, or if it's just another interested party - unless the other person has formally made an offer I wouldn't take it too seriously.